Is an adjustable-rate mortgage right for you?

-In exchange for accepting a mortgage rate that can change, banks offer low mortgage rates during the initial, non-adjusting period your loan.
+In exchange for accepting a mortgage rate that can change, banks offer low mortgage rates during the initial fixed period your loan.

-The mortgage rate on a 5-year ARM, for example, will typically be close to 100 basis points (1.00%) less than the rate for a comparable 30-year fixed rate loan.
+The mortgage rate on a 5-year ARM, for example, will typically be close to 100 basis points (1.00 percent) less than the rate for a comparable 30-year fixed rate loan.

 So, why might you choose an adjustable-rate mortgage over a fixed?

 Well, if you’re a first-time home buyer and you don’t plan to make your home a “forever” one, choosing an ARM over a fixed-rate loan can yield huge cash savings.

 .
 There’s no sense paying for a 30-year rate if you’re going to move in six.
 Or, refinancing your home to a 30-year loan if you’re going to sell or refinance again soon anyway.